zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

       - Select the *Upload button* and the *Upload File* dialog appears.

-      - Click the *Choose File* button and browse to *your Wallet zip file* that you moved into your *ApplicationIntegrationLab* folder earlier.
+      - Browse to and select *your Wallet zip file* that you moved into your *ApplicationIntegrationLab* folder earlier.

       - Select your *Wallet zip file* and click the *Open* button.